Kardashians Dish on Tristan Thompson & More in Tell-All Interview

 "It's so much harder to stay and have the whole public think that you're an idiot for staying," she said.

-"Like to have a strength to really not give a f--k," Kourtney added.
+"Like to have strength to really not give a f--k," Kourtney added.

 4. On Kanye's tweeting: It's no secret Kim's hubby likes to vent on Twitter.
 And even though he's occasionally received backlash, Kim continued to defend his ability to express himself on the social network.